 What is AmeriCorps*VISTA?

 AmeriCorps*VISTA (Volunteers in Service to America) is the national service program designed specifically to fight poverty.
 VISTA members serve with community organizations to create and expand programs that build capacity and ultimately bring low-income individuals and communities out of poverty.

 What will Summer VISTA Members do?

-Each VISTA will serve full time from June 24th – August 18th with either a community organization or school district to prepare rising 9th graders for a successful transition into high school.
-Hours VISTAs work will vary by site.
-Specific member assignments will also vary and might include:
+Each VISTA will serve full time from June 17th – August 11th with either a community organization or school district to prepare students for a successful transition into the next grade level.
+VISTAs serve full-time for the entire 8 weeks of service.
+Specific member assignments will vary by site and might include:

 Why do Members work with rising 9th graders?